 For financial assets that are credit-impaired at the reporting date, and in accordance with our internal procedures, the Bank calculates allowance for expected credit losses under the "Discounted Cash Flow Methodology" when the financial asset is classified in stage 3, with a PD equal to 100% and is individually significant.
-In this instance, the Bank measures the expected credit losses as the difference between the asset's gross carrying amount and the present value of estimated future cash flows discounted at the financial asset is classified in profit or loss as an impairment gain or loss.
+In this instance, the Bank measures the expected credit losses as the difference between the asset's gross carrying amount and the present value of estimated future cash flows discounted at the financial asset's original effective interest rate.
+Any adjustment is recognised in profit or loss as an impairment gain or loss.
 The following table shows the allowance and exposure at default (EAD) of the loans that meet the three conditions: